Body

 INFR10054: Computational Cognitive Science

-This course aims to introduce students to the basic concepts and methodology needed to implement and analyse computational models of cognition.
+This course aims to introduce students to the basic concepts and methodology needed to implement and analyze computational models of cognition.
 It considers the fundamental issues of using a computational approach to explore and model cognition.
 In particular, we explore the way that computational models relate to, are tested against, and illuminate psychological theories and data.
 The course will introduce both symbolic and subsymbolic modelling methodologies, and provide practical experience with implementing models.
 The symbolic part will focus on cognitive architectures,while the subsymbolic part will introduce probabilistic models.

 COMP 3XX: DEPT APPROVED TRANSFER CREDIT